-Phragmites control project area, September 2022
+Phragmites control project area, September to October 2023

-NOTICE: An aquatic herbicide application for the control of Phragmites australis is planned for the month of September at the Big Creek National Wildlife Area (top) and adjacent private properties (bottom).
+NOTICE: An aquatic herbicide application for the control of Phragmites australis is planned for September - October at the Big Creek National Wildlife Area.

 Residents within 800 meters of the project areas should visit http://longpointphragmites.ca/ for regular updates on the herbicide application and recommended precautions.